 A great way to nurture a budding interest in compassionate living is to share your favorite animal advocacy movies and books about the issues.
+There are a lot of great reasons to go vegan; some people need a little push to fully embrace the connection between what they eat and compassion for animals.

 Is your omnivore partner (or potential mate) asking questions about veganism?
 Is the person you adore curious about your cruelty-free philosophy?
 Has he or she started to eat more plant-based foods when they are around you?